ethangela/priors_group_testing/README.md

 # Ising model based group testing

-This repository provides code to reproduce results of the paper: [Model-Based and Graph-Based Priors for Group Testing].
+This repository provides code to reproduce results of the paper: Model-Based and Graph-Based Priors for Group Testing.

 ---
 ### Requirements